Willowlark/aurii/_aurii_world_guide/5-Historical Events.md

 * Eraia pulls back on both fronts.
 An uneasy peace is formed.
 * Theanovene is formed.
 * **89**: A natural disaster destroys the kingdom of Eblia.
+* **29**: The Kissaelain Territories are formed and Kissaelain from across the continent move into the area for freedom.

 # Recent